-The project title must be concise and convey th e primary purpo se of the proposal, e.g., " 'MRI: Acquisition of ," 0 r "MRI: Development of ."
-Consortium project titles s must also be id dentified in the title: "MRI Consortium: Acquisition of ," or "MRI Consortium: Developr ment of"
+The project title must be concise and convey the primary purpose of the proposal, e.g., "MRI: Acquisition of," or "MRI: Development of" Consortium project titles must also be identified in the title: "MRI Consortium: Acquisition of," or "M Consortium: Development of"

-NSF applications identify only a single PI and up to four co-PIs with those titles.
-For the purposes of the MRI program, other major participants may be indicated as "senior personnel," and they should be listed in the Proposal Budget, even if they are receiving no support.
+NSF proposals identify only a single PI and up to four co-PIs with those titles.
+For the purposes of the MRI program, other major participants may be indicated as "senior personnel."
+Please see the GPG for guidance on the inclusion of senior personnel.